 I used to practice Ashtanga Vinyasa Yoga daily since 2002.
-From primary series to secondary and slowly into the 3rd series, I was more and more interested in the topics of breath, its relation to the movement and pranayama & meditation in general.
+From primary series to secondary and later into the 3rd series, I was more and more interested in the topics of breath, its relation to the movement and pranayama & meditation in general.

 Since then I have taught Prana Vashya Yoga to thousands of people.
-In order to do it effectively, I gradually developed comprehensive methodology allowing me to teach Prana Vashya to people of all levels including complete beginners.
+In order to do it effectively, I slowly developed comprehensive methodology allowing me to teach Prana Vashya to people of all levels including complete beginners.